mekatronik-achmadi/md_tutorial/internship/tutorials/assignment.md

 Follow these guide for [Git](https://github.com/mekatronik-achmadi/md_tutorial/blob/master/electronic/tutorials/git.md) and [Github](https://github.com/mekatronik-achmadi/md_tutorial/blob/master/electronic/tutorials/github.md)

+**Note**: Preferably to setup this part inside previous VirtualBox Ubuntu-Mate or any Linux distros on your laptop.

 ## Third

 Third assigment is create GUI wrapper to a CLI program, for example here for **free** program to check memory usage